• Skip to main content

 1. Rinse 250 grams okra/ bhindi well under running water.
 I usually sprinkle some salt and vinegar, rest for 15 mins.
 Then rub and rinse them well under running water.

-2. Wipe them dry with a cloth and chop off both the ends.
+2. Wipe them dry with a clean cloth or kitchen tissues.
+There should be no traces of moisture on the bhindi.
+Any moisture is going to make the veggie slimly while cooking.
+Chop off both the ends.
 Chop the bhindi to ¾ inch pieces.
 Do not chop them too thin as they tend to turn slimy after adding to the pan.

 wiping rinsed bhindi to make bhindi masala

-3. Heat 1 to 2 tablespoons oil in a pan.
+3. Heat 1 to 2 tablespoons oil in a heavy bottom pan.

 pouring oil to pan to make bhindi masala